-Internal review matter types Internal review period Merit review matters about: 1. all matters (Schedule 2 , clause 1) 14 days Medical assessment matters about: treatment and care being reasonable and necessary and causally related (Schedule 2, clause 2(b)) treatment and care improving recovery (Schedule 2, clause 2(c)) degree of impairment of earning capacity (Schedule 2, clause 2(d)) 14 days Medical assessment matters about: 5. degree of permanent impairment (Schedule 2 , clause 2(a)) 6. minor injury (Schedule 2 , clause 2(e)) 21 days Miscellaneous claims assessment matters: 7. excluding those matters listed in 8-11 below in this table (Schedule 2, clause 3) 14 days Miscellaneous claims assessment matters about: 8. fault (Schedule 2, clause 3(d)) 9. person mostly at fault (Schedule 2, clause 3(e)) 10. serious driving offence exclusion (Schedule 2, clause 3(f)) 11. contributory negligence (Schedule 2, clause 3(g)) 21 days
+Internal review matter types Internal review period Merit review matters: 1. all matters (Schedule 2 , clause 1) 14 days Medical assessment matters about: treatment and care being reasonable and necessary and causally related (Schedule 2, clause 2(b)) treatment and care improving recovery (Schedule 2, clause 2(c)) degree of impairment of earning capacity (Schedule 2, clause 2(d)) 14 days Medical assessment matters about: 5. degree of permanent impairment (Schedule 2 , clause 2(a)) 6. minor injury (Schedule 2 , clause 2(e)) 21 days Miscellaneous claims assessment matters: 7. excluding those matters listed below (Schedule 2, clause 3) 14 days Miscellaneous claims assessment matters about: 8. fault (Schedule 2 , clause 3(d)) 9. person mostly at fault (Schedule 2 , clause 3(e)) 10. serious driving offence exclusion (Schedule 2 , clause 3(f)) 11. contributory negligence (Schedule 2 , clause 3(g)) 21 days

-- 7.64 The circumstances in which an insurer has a longer period, under section 7.9(5) of the Act, to complete and give notice of the results of an internal review are: - 7.64.1 additional claimant information provided after application where the claimant provides, at some point after the application for an internal review was lodged, new information of their own or at the insurer's

-- request that is relevant to the issues under review, an additional period of up to 14 days after the information is provided is allowed, - 7.64.2 the maximum period - in any case, including any longer periods above, must be no more than 28 days after the claimant's request for the insurer to complete and give notice of the results of the internal

-What is the effect of the internal review decision?

-- 7.65 The internal review decision of the insurer is binding on the insurer and should be applied and given effect to by the insurer as guickly as is practicable, in accordance with the insurer's responsibilities under this Part of the Motor Accident Guidelines. - 7.66 A claimant who has received an internal review decision made by the insurer may refer that decision to DRS.
+- 7.46 In any application for internal review, insurer has a longer period, under section 7.9(5) of the Act, to complete and give notice of the results of an internal review where: - (a) the claimant provides, at some point after the application for an internal review was lodged, new information of their own or at the insurer's request that is relevant to the issues under review, an additional period of up to 14 days after the information is provided is allowed; and - (b) in any case, the maximum period including any longer periods above, must be no more than 28 days after the claimant's request for the insurer to complete and give notice of the results of the internal review. - 7.47 The internal review decision of the insurer should be applied and given effect to as quickly as is practicable, in accordance with the insurer's responsibilities under this Part of the Motor Accident Guidelines.

-What information must the insurer provide the claimant?

-- In notifying the claimant of the results of the internal review, the insurer is to 7.67 provide the claimant with: - 7.67.1 the internal reviewer's certificate including brief reasons for the decision and supporting documents, - 7.67.2 details of how and when the insurer will give effect to the internal reviewer's decision, - 7.67.3 details of the result of the internal reviewer's decision on the claimant's entitlement to statutory benefits, and - 7.67.4 information on how a claimant may apply to DRS, including DRS contact details.
+- 7.48 A claimant who has received an internal review decision made by the insurer may refer that decision to DRS. - 7.49 In notifying the claimant of the results of the internal review, the insurer must provide the claimant with: - (a) the internal reviewer's certificate including brief reasons for the decision and supporting documents - (b) details of how and when the insurer will give effect to the internal reviewer's decision - (c) details of the result of the internal reviewer's decision on the claimant's entitlement to statutory benefits - (d) information on how a claimant may apply to DRS, including DRS contact details.

-Are legal costs payable for internal reviews?
+Legal costs for internal reviews

-7.68 The Regulation in Part 6, Division 2, clause 23 provides that no costs are payable for legal services to a claimant or to an insurer in connection with an application for an internal review by the insurer.
+7.50 The Regulation in Part 6, Division 2, clause 23 provides that no costs are payable for legal services to a claimant or to an insurer in connection with an application for an internal review by the insurer.